The 10 Best Cat Foods In 2023

 Is dry or wet food best for cats?

 Because it’s more hydrating and typically lower in carbohydrates, wet food is best for cats.
-A dry diet is convenient, but it could increase your cat’s chances of developing urinary tract disease or diabetes over time.
+A dry diet is convenient, but it could increase your cat’s chances of health complications over time.

 Note: The values in our nutrient charts are automatically calculated based on the guaranteed analysis and may not represent typical nutrient values.
 This may lead to discrepancies between the charts and the values mentioned in the body of the review.